Phase Six

 Character templates

-Special possibilities in combat
+Special actions in combat

 You can find more information about the combat rules and weapon modifications in the chapter Combat.

-Epochs and extensions
+Eras and extensions

 Phase Six is designed to be as flexible as possible.
-It can be used for many scenarios, whether fantasy, science fiction, horror or stories in the "real" world.
+It can be used for many scenarios, whether it's fantasy, science fiction, horror or stories in the "real" world.

-It offers a basic set of ready-made weapons, character templates, items and armour, which are divided into earthly epochs.
+It offers a basic set of ready-made weapons, character templates, items and armour, which are divided into earthly eras.
 In addition, it is of course possible for a game group to create and use its own content.

 To ensure that every scenario is possible, Phase Six distinguishes between three types of extensions.